nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

    If the ``device_id.size`` buffer size is zero, the compile-time option :kconfig:option:`CONFIG_AZURE_IOT_HUB_DEVICE_ID`` is used.
 #.
 Make sure that the device is already registered with your Azure IoT Hub, or follow the instructions in `Registering the device with Azure IoT Hub`_.
 #.
 Set the :kconfig:option:`CONFIG_MQTT_HELPER_SEC_TAG` option to the security tag used in :ref:`azure_iot_hub_flash_certs`.

-   Optionally, set the :kconfig:option:`CONFIG_MQTT_HELPER_SEC_TAG` option if multiple server certificates are provisioned.
+   Optionally, set the :kconfig:option:`CONFIG_MQTT_HELPER_SECONDARY_SEC_TAG` option if multiple server certificates are provisioned.

 .. _dps_config: